mikegratton/LetsTalk/README.md

 ## Future Features

-1. `select()` mechanism for waiting on multiple `ThreadSafeQueue`s

-2. Automate FastDDS version upgrade
+1. Automate FastDDS version upgrade

-3. To/from json additions for fastddsgen
+2. To/from json additions for fastddsgen